LuukBoot/PdmManual/Transmittal.md

   By default, the export folder is the same directory where the files were selected.
   Use the **Browse** button to select a different location if needed.
   This is helpful when organizing exports by client or delivery batch.

+  ❗ The folder needs to be inside the pdm vault.

 ℹ️ Once all information is filled out, click **OK** to proceed with the new transmittal creation.